Ray Meets Helen

 Ray Meets Helen is a 2017 romantic drama film directed by Alan Rudolph.
-It is notable as Sondra Locke's last acting appearance, age 74.
+It is notable as Sondra Locke's last acting appearance before her death in 2018.

 Plot

 Ray and Helen each happen upon large sums of money which enable them to reinvent themselves.
 Helen comes by a drunk woman in a bar in the morning and tries to dissuade her from driving away.
 Later she sees the car at the side of the road out in a barren location.
 The woman is sat under a tree and has shot herself leaving a note inviting the person who finds her to take possession of her flat and effectively her old life.
 Ray is an insurance investigator who is treated badly by work.
 He vomits and goes to hospital for tests.
 His blood sample is wrongly labelled and later he gets a call suggesting bad health news.

 When Ray is out on his latest job - the turnover of a bank van carrying cash - he sees a boy putting wads of money into a rucksack.
 Later he tracks the boy to his house.
-He tells hm about his life as boxer before a stray bullet injured his hand.
+He tells him about his life as boxer before a stray bullet injured his hand.
 The boy shows him the rest of the money he has under lock and key.

 Ray and Helen return to a fancy French restaurant where they ate when 'poor' and were moved on in favour of richer customers.
 Ray approaches Helen, this time wearing a suit, and offers her champagne.
 They go out dancing and give money to homeless people, clearly enjoying themselves.
 But the money they leave behind them seems to cause arguments.

 The two kiss and then go to Helen's new apartment.
 Ray is reluctant when he sees the location because he knows a woman who lives there (Ginger).
 Inside the apartment Mary's ex-lover appears on the intercom shouting.
 Helen tries to explain that Mary is dead and how she came to 'have' the apartment.
 She becomes upset as she feels she cannot be a new person despite trying.
 Ray kisses her regardless.

 Helen asks Ray to wait in the hall while she makes a call.
 In the corridor, Ray sees his boss, Harve, leave Ginger's apartment - they seem to be breaking up but also talk about Ray.
 Helen has rung the police (presumably to report Mary's death) but changes her mind.
 Ray goes back into the apartment and Helen says she wants to go home.
 Ray suggests she sleep but Helen invites him back for sex.
 Next morning he gets up before her.
 They still like each other.